avinashkranjan/Amazing-Python-Scripts/Ghost filter/README.md

 Converting an image into ghost/negative image using OpenCv, Matplotlib and Numpy.

 ## Steps:
-* Firstly imported the required libraries which are Numpy, Matplotlib and Cv2.
+* Firstly imported the required libraries which are Numpy, Matplotlib, Os and Cv2.
 * Read the input image/Real image using cv2

 ## Methods Used